Conversion Expedition Yacht

 The internal structure and how the water tight compartments are arranged in the hull is a key item.
 When you have to start changing bulkheads this slides the needle way over.

 The more refined you want the exterior and interior to be will move the needle very quickly to the 100 side of things.
 Do not try to take a pig's ear and make it into a silk purse.
 If you want a vessel that looks like a white yacht inside and out you should build a new boat because a large amount of the cost is in those finishing items and you are much better off putting that money into a new platform rather then ending up with a new exterior and interior on a 20 year old boat.

 Please keep in mind, no matter what you spend the vessel when finished will be a conversion of an old commercial vessel!

 A key item to keep in mind is on a new build the cost of the hull and superstructure is between 15 to 20% of the cost of the project.
-Engines, drive trains, generators and electrical panels are a small amount over all.
-The more of this you have to remove and replace or upgrade the more your heading to the 100 side of the scale.
+Engines, drive trains, generators and electrical panels are a small amount overall.
+The more of this you have to remove and replace or upgrade the more you're heading to the 100 side of the scale.

 There are a lot of other items that can move the scale higher.

 Now let's talk on the positive side of things.
 When does the conversion work?